 The complexity of many computational problems boils down to the speed of multiplication.
 In the parallel universe of financial products, the complexity of distribution problems boils down to elegant APIs that multiply value by handling the underlying domain, technical and regulatory heavy lifting.

-- A decade of building the top robo advisors in India like Scripbox, Upstox, Paisabazaar, Clearfunds (acquired by Mobikwik) and more.
+- 10+ years of building the top robo advisors in India like Scripbox, Upstox, Paisabazaar, Clearfunds and more.